solvespace/solvespace/README.md

 Building on macOS
 -----------------

-You will need XCode tools, CMake, libpng and Freetype.
-To build tests, you will need cairo.
-Assuming you use [homebrew][], these can be installed with:
+You will need git, XCode tools and CMake.
+Git and CMake can be installed via [Homebrew][]:

-    brew install git cmake libpng freetype cairo
+    brew install git cmake

 XCode has to be installed via AppStore or [the Apple website][appledeveloper];
 it requires a free Apple ID.